teuben/study7/docs/issues.md

 Things we should clarify or fix.

+0. Units Units Units!

 1. vmin and vmax are w.r.t. vlsr.

 3. LineCube sources missing (MapSources unfinished code)

 2. some mom0,1,2 are 0.0 - is that because the line lookup failed due to roundoff?

 4. sanitize product tree:   the "iter1" fits files cannot be used. aap.py doesn't skip them.
 Solution: manually remove the fits files

 4. in addition to the 'mfs' and 'cube', the current aap also does 'cont'. do we care?

+4. the LineCube "S" has a slightly different coordinate from the CubeSum "S"

 5. there is an admit failure in the _ph and _bp calibration files.  are they useful for another experiment, e.g.